jojolebarjos/glow/Readme.md

 ## ToDo list

-* Test CMakeLists and test on other platforms
 * Sound stream using circular buffers
 * Audio source priorities, to avoid hard limitation and release some CPU usage
 * Reduce audio update frequency to release some CPU usage